EduQuest Logo

 AP ScoreRaw Score Needed (Approx.)Percentage NeededWhat It Means

-• Aiming for Perfection (108/108) Students waste time trying to solve the hardest problem on the test instead of checking their work on 3 easy problems.
+• Aiming for Perfection (108/108) Students waste time trying to solve the single hardest problem on the test instead of checking their work on 3 easier problems.
 You don't need 108 points.
-You only need ~68 points to be completely safe.
+Target ~76-80 points (70-74%) to comfortably secure a score of 5.

 • Giving up on an FRQ If you don't know part (a) of an FRQ, do not leave parts (b) and (c) blank.
 You can often make up a number for part (a) and use it to solve part (b) to earn full follow-through points.